etiennedevaux/warksar/README.md

 #### 1.1.5 Surface

-The proof of concept and the wireframes gave a high level of clarity for the desired surface featuresa and how they would look.
+The proof of concept and the wireframes gave a high level of clarity for the desired surface features and how they would look.

 The overall structure was agreed as